IrondiUg/FortiGate_High_Availability_Configuration/README.md

 - Verify automatic failover.
 - Confirm that the secondary unit takes over as the new primary.
 - Understand the role of HA in improving firewall availability and reducing downtime.

+### HA Mode: Active-Passive
+**Active Unit**:  The active FortiGate is responsible for handling production traffic and forwarding packets between the relevant interfaces/networks.

+**Passive Unit**:  The passive FortiGate continuously monitors the HA cluster and remains ready to assume the active role if the primary unit becomes unavailable.
+**Under normal operation:**
+FortiGate 01 → PRIMARY / ACTIVE
+FortiGate 02 → SECONDARY / PASSIVE
+**If the active unit fails:**
+FortiGate 01 → OFFLINE
+FortiGate 02 → PRIMARY / ACTIVE
+This allows the firewall service to continue with minimal interruption.